Communication & Society

 Professor Joseph Chan from CUHK is the Journal's founding editor-in-chief.
-The current editor-in-chief is Prof. Ven-Hwei Lo from CUHK.
+The current editor-in-chief is Prof. Ven-Hwei Lo from HKBU.
 There are nine editors, namely, Prof. Yu Huang, Prof. Xiaosui Xiao, and Prof. Yunya Song from HKBU, Prof. Prof. Anthony Fung, Prof. Christine Huang and Prof. Jack Qiu from CUHK, Prof. Chingching Chang from Chengchi University, Prof. Guoliang Zhang from Shanghai Jiao Tong University and Prof. Shuhua Zhou from University of Missouri.

 Serving on the Journal's editorial board are well-established scholars from around the world.
 Its co-sponsors include the major communication research institutions and associations from Greater China, UK and USA.